leterDieu/Stellarity-mcoc/mkdocs/docs/items/armor/hallowed_armor.md

 ## History
 - **2.0a**
+    - No longer found in End Cities, being directly replaced by Ancient Plating
+	- Increased dodge cooldown by 10% (20s -> 22s)
+    - Hallowed Treads movement speed bonus reduced (+10% -> +8%) and is now additive instead of multiplicative
+- **Indev-1.6a**
 	- Now has a custom texture.
 	- Armor Toughness per-piece increased to match Netherite Armor.
 	- Fixed Holy Protection cooldown being 3 - 4 seconds shorter than usual because of it going off right with invincibility.